JoinCODED/TASK-React-Pets-adopt-delete/Solution.md

 ### Adopting a Pet!

-1. Create a new adopt button under our pet button that removes the pet from the list.
+1. Create a new adopt button under our pet button in `PetItem.js` that removes the pet from the list.

 ```javascript
 <button type="button" class="btn btn-info">